-If you want to have access to all great childcare jobs, you need to be ready to give a great interview.
-We spoke to our nanny, governor and governess recruitment managers and compiled these 10 tips to make sure you have the best shot at a successful job interview.
+If you want to have access to great childcare and nanny jobs, you need to be ready to give a great interview.
+We spoke to our nanny, governess and tutor recruitment managers and compiled these 10 tips to make sure you have the best shot at a successful job interview.

 Before the interview: